siph/blog/03/functional_json_filter_and_manipulation_with_jq.md

 ## Examples
 `jq` can accept either a file that contains the JSON, or JSON piped through stdin.
-This allows you to do pretty cool things like pipe the body of a 'curl' request into `jq`, apply some business logic to derive a new JSON body, and pipe that body back into another `curl` request to send to a remote server.
+This allows you to do pretty cool things like pipe the body of a `curl` request into `jq`, apply some business logic to derive a new JSON body, and pipe that body back into another `curl` request to send to a remote server.
 The following examples are going to be ran against some made-up status style JSON and fed in as a program argument.
 You can use [jqplay.com](https://jqplay.org/) to try out `jq` in the browser and to help build complex commands.